Kevinatil/GenPreMut/README.md

 Predicting the mutation prevalence trends of emerging viruses in the real world is an efficient means to update vaccines or drugs in advance.
 It is crucial to develop a computational method spanning from the host level to the herd level for prevalent mutation prediction as virus evolves within and between hosts involving the impact of multiple selective pressures.
-Here, a deep-learning generative prediction framework for real-world prevalent mutations, GenPreMut, is developed with a novel host-to-herd selective pressure simulation strategy.
+Here, a deep-learning generative prediction framework for real-world prevalent mutations, ViralForesight, is developed with a novel host-to-herd selective pressure simulation strategy.
-Through the paradigm of host-to-herd *in silico* virus evolution, GenPreMut reproduces previous real-world prevalent mutations for multiple lineages with significant accuracy improvements over state-of-the-art methods.
+Through the paradigm of host-to-herd *in silico* virus evolution, ViralForesight reproduces previous real-world prevalent mutations for multiple lineages with significant accuracy improvements over state-of-the-art methods.
-More importantly, GenPreMut correctly predicts future prevalent mutations that dominate the pandemic in the real world more than half a year in advance with *in vitro* experimental validation.
+More importantly, ViralForesight correctly predicts future prevalent mutations that dominate the pandemic in the real world more than half a year in advance with *in vitro* experimental validation.
-Overall, GenPreMut demonstrates a proactive approach to the prevention of emerging viral infections, accelerating the process of discovering future prevalent mutations with the power of generative prediction.
+Overall, ViralForesight demonstrates a proactive approach to the prevention of emerging viral infections, accelerating the process of discovering future prevalent mutations with the power of generative prediction.

 ![overview](./media/overview.png)